JarrarDoga/Spotify_Downloader/README.md

 5. Allow the user to specify the folder where they want to save the downloaded songs.
 6. List all the downloaded songs in the specified folder.
 7. Handle cases where songs fail to download or are not found on Youtube.

+** For client_id and client_secret on line 8 and 9, open a spotify dev account, create an application and copy and paste your client ID and client secret, make sure to also match Redirect URIs **